djinnsour/xupdate/README.md

 HOWTO:

+1. download xupdate.sh

+2. open a terminal

-download and cd to the folder that contains the script (xupdate.sh)
+3. cd to the folder that contains the script (xupdate.sh)

-make the script executable with chmod +x xupdate.sh
+4. chmod +x xupdate.sh

-then run sudo ./xupdate.sh
+5. sudo ./xupdate.sh

 # CHANGELOG